How long have you been a wedding photographer?

 Do you belong to any industry-related communities?

-Yes, I’m an active member of the Wedding Photojournalist Association (WPJA), the Artistic Guild (AG|WPJA), and the Professional Photographers of America (PPA), among others.
+Yes, I've been an active member of the Wedding Photojournalist Association (WPJA) since 2012, as well as the Artistic Guild (AG|WPJA) and the Professional Photographers of America (PPA), among others.

 Do you have insurance?